 - Use the NMR Facility Calendar to find and register for an upcoming NMR Qualifier Training session.
 Sessions are typically scheduled bi-weekly.
 Attendance instructions are emailed upon registration.
 These are 15-minute sessions.

 - Attend both sessions.
-You must attend the General Training session prior to the Safety Training session.
-You will be turned away from Safety Training if you have not already attended a General Training session.
+You must attend the General Training session prior to the Qualifier Training session.
+You will be turned away from Qualifier Training if you have not already attended a General Training session.

 - Successfully complete the online NMR Safety Quiz.
 You will receive an invitation via Canvas once you have completed the General training session.

 - Should any of the above not work, send an email to either the Facility Manager (Rajan Paranji) or the Associate Manager (Adrienne Roehrich) and schedule participation in a training session.

 Obtaining a key to the NMR Facility

-- After receiving your notice of facility authorization, you must obtain the approval of either the NMR Facility Manager or Associate Manager and your supervisor to get key access to the NMR Facility.
+- You must obtain the approval of either the NMR Facility Manager or Associate Manager and your supervisor to get key access to the NMR Facility via signatures on the paper form.

 Instrument Reservation Policies